ketchley/tdm-workshop/module-2.md

 nav_order: 4
 ---
-Digital Literacies and Critical Thinking Skills-Lindsey Ideating, Developing, and Interpreting Research Questions-Lindsey
+Digital Literacies and Critical Thinking Skills-Lindsey Ideating, Developing, and Interpreting Research Questions-Lindsey Gervais
 <!-- Edit the content below for the workshop in question.
 Once you're ready to publish, remove the comment characters e.g. "<!--" at the start and end -->

 # Module 2: Digital Literacies and Critical Thinking Skills